0atman/trebetherick.net/content/haven.md

 ## 1930 The Haven - No Water Mains and Self Sufficiant

-## Water Mains laid to Polzeath 1928, did they carry on to Trebetherick at thei time?
+## Water Mains laid to Polzeath 1928, did they carry on to Trebetherick at the same time?

 <img width="80%" src="/Piped water to Polzeath-1928.jpg" alt="Piped water to Polzeath-1928.jpg">